 You may already have tried a few things to remove Adobe Cloud Sync.
 You might have tried to disable the Finder extension from the System Settings app: Extensions.
 Maybe you deleted the Adobe Sync, Core Sync service, and Core Sync Finder Extension apps (ACCFinderSync) from their home in /Applications/Utilities/Adobe Sync/).
 However, Creative Cloud will automatically reinstall the apps and turn on the extension again within a few hours or after the next reboot.

 You can push back harder and prevent Adobe from starting any of its background services.
-However, that will only last until you manually start any Adobe software again.
+However, that will only last until you manually start any Adobe software.
+Modern Adobe software is almost malware-like in how it embeds itself deep into your system and reinstalls itself automatically after removal.

 Here’s how to permanently disable just the Adobe Cloud Sync service.
 Be warned, the Creative Cloud management app will display an error notification (seen below) complaining about not being able to reinstall the Sync service.
 The message is shown at the bottom of the window, and you can simply ignore it.
 Although, the red color suggests there’s something seriously wrong rather than just a user exercising their right to control what runs on their computer.